 A Look Back on 6 Months of Fatherhood

-In June of this year (2017) my wife Sarah and I welcomed our daughter Ava into the world.
-Sarah has a wonderful series of posts about her experiences (both the wonderful and the struggles) of life with a baby.
-As the year winds down and Ava hits 6 months I decided to take a quick detour from my usual personal finance post and talk about my experience as a father.
-When Ava was born I took one week off of work but have been back full time since.
+In June of this year (2017) my wife Sarah and I welcomed our daughter into the world.
+As the year winds down and baby hits 6 months I decided to take a quick detour from my usual personal finance post and talk about my experience as a father.
+When she was born I took one week off of work but have been back full time since.
 Sarah has been on maternity leave.
 The term “off on maternity” is really inaccurate because it makes it sound like a vacation – far from it!
 So I’d like to take you through a typical weekday.
 I’ll also share my thoughts on this new phase of our life and fatherhood in general.

 A Typical Weekday

 Depending on the day I will typically get home from work around 5:30-6:00.
-Ava is usually up from her 2nd afternoon nap (if she takes one) at that point so I get a nice big smiley greeting when I come home.
-Sarah and I both cook so we make the call on who makes dinner based mostly on how Ava has been that day.
+Baby is usually up from her 2nd afternoon nap (if she takes one) at that point so I get a nice big smiley greeting when I come home.
+Sarah and I both cook so we make the call on who makes dinner based mostly on how baby has been that day.
 If it has been a really hard parenting day, I’ll take over baby duty and Sarah will make dinner.
-If Ava is happily playing in her activity center I’ll take the lead on dinner.
+If baby is happily playing in her activity center I’ll take the lead on dinner.

 When she can, Sarah will do any prep work before I get home (chopping veggies, etc).
-After dinner and clean up is time for Ava’s last meal of the day.
-This is often the only time I get to feed Ava on a weekday so I more often than not will take this shift.
+After dinner and clean up is time for baby’s last meal of the day.
+This is often the only time I get to feed baby on a weekday so I more often than not will take this shift.

 SIDE NOTE: I strongly encourage the non-primary caregiver in a similar situation to take on the last feeding if possible.
 For the primary caregiver, take this time to do something for yourself.
 Do a workout, take a nice shower, read, space out on the internet for an hour – do something that is very difficult do during the day when you are alone with the baby.